k-explorer/blog_src/content/posts/linux-takes-the-cake.md

 1. [Linux Mint](https://www.linux-mint.com)
 {{< figure src="/blog/images/linux/linux-mint.png">}}
 Linux Mint is the most popular Linux distro.
 It comes with the option to use one of three desktop environments (DEs): Cinnamon, the most popular (shown above), MATE, and XFCE.
-A few packages have to be installed to use the slightly more heavyweight GNOME DE, which is used by most other distros. \
+A few packages have to be installed to use the slightly more heavyweight GNOME DE, which is used by most other distros.

 **NOTE**: A desktop environment is similar to a theme, in that it decides how the OS's screen is organized.
+Some DEs come with certain default applications as well, so a DE has more control over an OS than a theme.

 2. [Ubuntu](https://www.ubuntu.com)
 {{< figure src="/blog/images/linux/ubuntu.png">}}